This page may contain affiliate links, see our disclaimer here.

 To the south by the national road lies the town of Moires.
 It is easy to reach this town in the centre of the Messara plain within a one hour drive, and close to it are the historic sites of Festos and Gortys.

 Also within driving distance is the leafy mountain village of Zaros, with fresh mountain trout a local specialty, and the cool forested lake of Votomos.

-This village is included in the itinerary of our e-book 5 Days in the West of Crete by Car or Motorcycle, which features a trail for the independent traveller beginning in Heraklion and including Knossos, this wine region, Zaros, historic sites, Rethymnon and Chania.
+This village is included in the itinerary of our e-book 5 Days in the West of Crete by Car or Motorcycle, which is a route guide for the independent traveller beginning in Heraklion and including Knossos, this wine region, Zaros, historic sites, Rethymnon and Chania.